+- i.
 Funding Eligibility.
 Agencies must satisfy the requirements of the UWHC Agency Funding Eligibility Criteria to apply for program funding.
-To be considered for funding, a program must address a UWHC Target Issue under Education, Income or Health with the goal to help UWHC meet HC 2025 Community Impact goals or apply under Basic Needs/Crisis Services.
-In addition, the agency must be a 501(c)(3) with at least a two-year history of providing health and human service programs to the residents of Henderson County.
+To be considered for funding, a program must address a UWHC Target Issue under Education, Financial Stability or Health with the goal to help UWHC meet HC 2025 Community Impact goals or apply under Basic Needs/Crisis Services.
+In addition, the agency must be a 501(c)(3) with at least a two-year history of providing health and human service programs.
 Agencies must also submit all forms and documents required in the Eligibility Criteria online package.
-Agencies applying for funding should show an overhead of 25% or less.
+Agencies applying for funding should show an overhead of 25% or less. - ii.

-- ii.
 Collaborations.
-Agencies may combine resources and apply together in a new collaborative program addressing one or more of the UWHC 2025 Target Issues or UWHC identified Community Impact gap in services.
-Agencies wishing to collaborate and apply for funding are required that at least one of the agencies is a current United Way funded partner.
-In the application, supplemental materials including a management plan will be required. - iii.
+Agencies may combine resources and apply together in a new collaborative program addressing one or more of the UWHC 2025 Target Issues or UWHC identified iii.
 Agency Operating Reserve.
 Reserves are important because all nonprofit organizations operate in an environment of uncertainty.
 The unreliability of many funding sources and fluctuations in cash flow frequently put a strain on organizational resources.
 Reserve levels refer to the length of time an organization can operate without revenue.
-UWHC expects agencies that receive program funding to maintain a 90 day operating reserve or an appropriate line of credit.
+UWHC expects agencies that receive program funding to maintain a 45 day operating reserve or an appropriate line of credit.